25 Encouraging Bible Verses for Addiction Recovery

 For we do not have a high priest who is unable to sympathize with our weaknesses, but one who in every respect has been tempted as we are, yet without sin.
 Let us then with confidence draw near to the throne of grace, that we may receive mercy and find grace to help in time of need.”
 Hebrews 4:15-16

 Jesus Christ experienced temptations while He was here on Earth yet did not fall into sin.
 This means that Jesus understands firsthand weakness and disappointment.
 He can sympathize and emphasize with such pain.
-He even paid the price for our sins with His life.
+He even paid the price for your sins with His life.

 Addiction may have once had you, but this verse reassures you that Jesus’ mercy and compassion has the final say.